-In ‘For Whom the Bell Tolls’, also known as ‘No Man is an Island’, Donne explores themes of life, death, and the human condition.
-He addresses humanity, asking everyone to reconsider how they perceive themselves and their relationship to everyone else.
-Donne creates a mood and tone that are contemplative and thoughtful, while direct enough to clearly convey the major themes of the poem.
+Donne addresses humanity, asking everyone to reconsider how they perceive themselves and their relationship to everyone else.
+Donne creates a mood and tone that are contemplative and thoughtful, while direct enough to clearly convey the major themes of ‘For Whom the Bell Tolls.’

 Explore For Whom the Bell Tolls/No Man is an Island